 - You may be able to get 0% APR for a limited time.

-- While you may avoid interest for a few months, retailer financing options tend to come with high interest rates.
+- While you may avoid interest for a few months, retailer financing tends to come with high rates.

 - If you rely on a certain type of retailer financing, this may prevent you from shopping among other ATV brands for a better deal.